hezmondo/MicroJinn/mjinn guide for git and pycharm.md

 then click the `Pull` button.

-You are now connected to the samjinn branch and all subsequent pushes and pulls will link to that branch.
+You are now connected to the sammjinn branch and all subsequent pushes and pulls will link to that branch.

 **How to count lines of code in project**  Open powershell window in Code folder and try this: